ekansa/open-context-py/docs/solr-deployment.md

-Directions for Deploying with Solr
+Directions for Deploying Solr for Open Context
 =======================